 Storing Media in Git

 Git-based media storage is the default media storage option in Forestry.
-With this option, media is committed to your git repo, just like the rest of your content.
+With this option, images are committed to your Git repository, just like the rest of your content.

 Media Files Present in Git History

-One advantage of using this storage option is that media files are stored in your repo.
+One advantage of using this storage option is that media files are stored in your repository.
 If something is accidentally deleted, it can easily be recovered from the project’s commit history.

 Caught a mistake or want to contribute to the docs?
 Edit this page on Github!